fbpx

 Last Updated:

 Photographing real lightning can be quite challenging, but Photoshop allows you to render rather realistic lightning instead!
-This can add a lot of interest and increase your photograph’s ‘wow’ factor while still looking realistic paired with a stormy sky.
+This can add much interest and increase your photograph’s ‘wow’ factor while still looking realistic paired with a stormy sky.

-So here’s how you can make lightning in Photoshop in just 12 simple steps.
+So here’s how to add lightning in Photoshop in just 12 simple steps.

 How To Make Lightning From Scratch In Photoshop